BOLL7708/desbot/README.md

 6. Connect to OBS Studio using the 4.x Websocket plugin, to show/hide sources and filters, trigger screenshot capture.
 7. Write text labels to disk, as well as a range of settings for various functions.
 8. Send key presses to arbitrary applications using PHP to execute an AutoIT v3 component.
-9. Can pipe screenhots from both SteamVR and OBS to overlays and/or Discord.
+9. Can pipe screenshots from both SteamVR and OBS to overlays and/or Discord.
 10. Can trigger custom URIs for applications, or load a URL in the background to trigger standard webhooks.
 11. Load and post Steam game info & achievements to Twitch chat & Discord.
 12. Update the Twitch category from the currently running Steam game automatically.